 Average Salary: $89,210

 - Elementary and Secondary Schools

-By pursuing a higher education administration degree, students can also work for K-12 schools.
-In this industry, administrators excel as academic counselors, who help students plan for college or develop skills for entry-level professions.
+Some students who earn a higher education administration degree go on to work for K-12 schools.
+In this industry, administrators may serve as academic counselors who help students plan for college or develop skills for entry-level professions.